 Many users have a problem with Outlook missing misspelled words.
 In many cases this happens because the person is typing in the signature field, either accidentally or intentionally.

-Outlook 2003, 2007, and 2010 use styles for the signature and the signature style is marked Do not spell check.
-While this is a good setting for signatures, it’s a problem when users type in the signature area.
+Outlook uses the Email Signature style for the signature and the signature style is marked Do not spell check.
+While this is a good setting for signatures, it's a problem when users type in the signature area.
 This happens when users set up their signature to insert a block of text, such as a salutation or introductory text at the beginning of the message, or when a user accidentally types in the signature area.
-Either way, you’ll know this is the problem when you right click on a misspelled word and get the signature menu instead.
+Either way, you'll know this is the problem when you right click on a misspelled word and see the signature menu instead.

 If you are using signatures to add introductory text and your signature, with the message in between, you should use AutoCorrect or Quick Parts instead.
 It’s easy to insert test using either method and you don’t risk losing the message if the signature or account is changed.